mikejmcguirk/debian_i3/README.md

 - Enter Neovim to make its packages install
 - Install Discord (maybe)
-- Enter tmux, use prefix-i to download plugins
+- Enter tmux, use prefix-I to download plugins
 - Pull in Wireguard configs
 - Setup qbittorrent in GUI
 - Edit GUIT Spotify settings